QuTech-Delft/qne-qchack-2022/CHALLENGE.md

 entangled pair at a time and only generate the next one once the first one is measured (thus releasing the qubit).

+## Note on NetQASMConnection

+Your code will use a `NetQASMConnection` object to communicate with the simulator backend.
+In the provided application template the connection is already set up for you and opened using a context manager `with alice:`/`with bob:`.
+You must implement all your solution logic within that context and avoid opening new contexts.
+Opening multiple connections is not currently supported.

+## Note on debugging

+This is the first time the QNE-ADK is being used for a public hackathon and as such many features still need some time to mature.
+In particular, debugging applications can be challenging at times.
+Here are some tips to help you with
+debugging:
+- Make sure you run experiments with your applications very often to ensure your code is runnable at all times and to make it easy to identify problematic code.
+The provided template will run without any errors so it provides a good starting point.
+- In case of any issues, please make sure you have read the notes and check if any of them apply to your code.
+- If an error happens in the simulator backend, it will cause a 1-minute delay before the experiment times out and reports the failure.
+If your application seems to be running for longer than you expect, try cancelling it (e.g. with Ctrl-C).
+However, note that the application itself may need a long time to run, e.g. if you are generating many entangled pairs.
+When in doubt, just wait a minute - if there was an error the experiment will time out and fail.

 ## Tasks

 The main goal of this challenge is to implement a QKD protocol that can generate